LukeYui/Sekiro-Debug-Patch/README.md

 Wrapper dll which, when loaded, will make patches to Sekiro to enable to developer debug menu.

+This is a modder's resource -- Feel free to use the menu to make your own mods.
+If you want to package this mod with your own and charge for it, then please let me know beforehand to avoid any misunderstandings.

 ## Special Thanks

 Enlisted for help making the overlay